Have you ever conducted part-to-whole key categories comparisons in your data? You will agree that it is not a walk in the park.

 The following are some of the tips you should follow in reading a Stacked Column Chart:

 It is essential to review the chart’s trend.
 This strategy helps you to gain more insights from your visualization.
-From the example we discussed earlier, all the locations have a higher sales of clothing.
+From the example we discussed earlier, all the locations have higher sales of clothing.

-You plot your columns in each categorical variable level.
-Each column’s length indicates the total value of a particular dimension.
-In addition, each column has sub-bars that correspond to sub categories.
+When you use a Stacked Column Chart or a Stacked Bar Diagram, your objective is to obtain insights from categorical variables in your data.
+You plot your columns or bars in each categorical variable level, and each column or bar’s length indicates the total value of a particular dimension.
+In addition, each column or bar has sub-bars that correspond to subcategories.

 You can use a Stacked Column Chart with two sets of values if your objective is to visualize each column’s relative decomposition.